 Dysgraphia: A writing disability affecting letter formation and spatial writing within defined boundaries.

-Auditory and Visual Processing Disorders are sensory disabilities in which a person has difficulty understanding language despite normal hearing and vision.
+Auditory and Visual Processing Disorders: Sensory disabilities hindering language comprehension despite typical hearing and vision.

 Learning disabilities can also intertwine with speech disorders, like stuttering, due to the connection between verbalization and learning-related brain networks.

 Irrespective of the learning disability type, we’re dedicated to pinpointing underperforming brain areas and triggering their activation to enhance functionality.

 We address diet and lifestyle adjustments across home, school, and recreational activities.

 We also use cutting-edge lab work supplements for routine assessments, optimizing our approach to identifying intervention areas.

 Finally. we work towards collaborating with a child’s support network, including teachers and care staff, to ensure comprehensive strategies for patient benefit.

 Discover how HML Functional Care’s approach is reshaping the landscape of learning disability treatment.
 Unlock untapped potential and pave the way for brighter futures in those affected by learning disabilities, including Dyslexia.